-On our final day at sea, enjoy a last chance to view the marine life of these southern waters.
-Gather to toast our epic voyage at a festive farewell dinner tonight.
+On our final day at sea, enjoy one last chance to view the marine life of these southern waters.
+Toast our epic voyage at a festive farewell dinner tonight.

 A diverse team of experts, including naturalists, historians, and a National Geographic photographer, will accompany each expedition aboard the National Geographic Explorer.
 See one of the members of our extraordinary team below.

 During the past 25 years, Phil Schermeister completed more than 40 major assignments for the National Geographic Book Division, National Geographic magazine and other National Geographic publications.
 He has photographed on assignment in more than 40 National Parks around the United States and has published six single-photographer books with National Geographic, including Range of Light, Our National Parks and America's Western Edge.
 Some of his other assignments have included coverage of Quechua Indians in the Andes of Peru, Tarahumara Indians in Mexico’s Copper Canyon and Native Americans across the Western United States.
 Phil is drawn to high-latitudes, and has photographed all types of natural landscapes from National Parks, Seashores, and Recreation Areas to Wild and Scenic Rivers and National Wildlife Refuges.
 In his search for “decisive moments” in nature, Phil seeks to find drama in the changing light and seasons as the forces of nature continue to sculpt an unfinished natural landscape.

 Nov 06 - 29, 2018